 Please Note: You are viewing the non-styled version of the OHIO DEPARTMENT OF PUBLIC SAFETY.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-Do you already have your motorcycle endorsement and your own motorcycle?
-Then take the Basic Rider Course-2 (BRC-2) as an early-season refresher, to bond with that new-to-you motorcycle, or to gain experience and improve control while riding with a passenger.
+Take the Basic Rider Skills-2 (BRS-2) as an early-season refresher, to bond with that new-to-you motorcycle, or to gain experience and improve control while riding with a passenger.

-Motorcycle safety reports indicate that 75% of motorcycle crashes involve "experienced" riders.
-To begin to address the need for training of experienced riders, the BRC-2 is being offered.
+Motorcycle safety reports indicate that 75 percent of motorcycle crashes involve "experienced" riders.
+To begin to address the need for training of experienced riders, the BRS-2 is being offered.
 This course is designed for the experienced/endorsed rider (and co-rider) who want to learn more about reducing the risk of riding and practice skills under the watchful and helpful eye of a trained instructor.

-There are training sites throughout Ohio with over 150 specially-trained instructors that offer the BRC-2.
+There are training sites throughout Ohio with over 150 specially-trained instructors that offer the BRS-2.

 The rider must provide the following: